matt-e0/CubeSat-Fault-Tolerant-Control/README.md

 ## Acknowledgements

 This project was completed as part of a BEng project at the University of Liverpool, School of Electrical Engineering.

-#### Use of AI
-All design aspects and technical work of this project and validation were done by the author.
-AI (Claude, Anthropic) was used for the modification of STMicroelectronic Motor Control SDK to enable bidirectional control of the motor drivers.
-This decision was made to reduce the workload of the project, ensuring it was completed in time.
-Due to the license agreement of the MC SDK, modified firmware will not be shared in this project.
-All other components represent the authors own work.